 - Not the best for serious shedders

-One side of the brush is a pin brush, which is appropriate for medium-to-long-haired cats.
+This is a pin brush, which is appropriate for medium-to-long-haired cats.
 A gentle pin brush draws out loose hair and massages the skin.
-The other side is a bristle brush, which makes any coat look smooth and shiny.

 Customer reviews indicate that the brush has a gentle touch and is comfortable in the hand.